 Following a successful collegiate career at the College of Charleston (2001-04), Lesesne was drafted by the Battery in 2005 and played professionally for two years before accepting his first coaching job.
 The West Columbia, S.C. native is married to Amanda Andrews Lesesne, who is a Charlotte native and grew up playing for the Charlotte Soccer Academy.

-Coach Tyson comes to the Independence after one season with the University of Central Florida Golden Knight’s men’s soccer team serving in the same position.
+Coach Tyson came to the Independence after one season with the University of Central Florida Golden Knight’s men’s soccer team serving in the same position.
 Prior to his time at UCF, Tyson spent four seasons as an assistant coach at Wofford College, where he helped the Terriers to a Southern Conference Championship and back-to-back appearances in the championship game of the Southern Conference Tournament.
 The Irmo, South Carolina, native also worked at Hofstra University, where he worked primarily with the goalkeepers and assisted in all aspects of the program's day-to-day operations